-- (a) An employee shall only lose seniority on Seniority List 1 in the event: - (i) He/she is discharged for just cause and is not reinstated. - (ii) He/she resigns. - (iii) He/she is absent from work in excess of two (2) working days without sufficient cause or without notifying the Employer, unless such notice was not reasonably possible. - (iv) He/she fails to return to work within ten (10) calendar days following a layoff and after being notified by registered mail to do so, unless through sickness or other just cause, provided however that the ten (10) calendar days commence on the date the Employer registered
+- (a) An employee shall only lose seniority on Seniority List 1 in the event: - (i) They are discharged for just cause and are not reinstated. - (ii) They resign. - (iii) They are absent from work in excess of two (2) working days without sufficient cause or without notifying the Employer, unless such notice was not reasonably possible. - (iv) They fail to return to work within ten (10) calendar days following a layoff and after being notified by registered mail to do so, unless through sickness or other just cause, provided however that the ten (10) calendar days commence on the date the Employer registered the notification of recall.
+It shall be the responsibility of the employee to keep the Employer informed of their current address. - (v) They are laid off for a period longer than the time limits contained in Article 15.03. - (b) An employee shall only lose seniority on Seniority List 2 in the event: - (i) They are discharged for just cause and is not reinstated. - (ii) They resign.

-- the notification of recall.
-It shall be the responsibility of the employee to keep the Employer informed of his/her current address. - (v) He/she is laid off for a period longer than the time limits contained in Article 15.03. - (b) An employee shall only lose seniority on Seniority List 2 in the event: - (i) He/she is discharged for just cause and is not reinstated. - (ii) He/she resigns. - (iii) He/she has not been called in to work, or is unavailable during any twelve (12) month period (will also be removed from the casual list).
+(iii) They have not been called in to work, or are unavailable during any twelve (12) month period (will also be removed from the casual list).